All Dogs Go to Heaven

-All Dogs Go to Heaven is a 1989 animated musical fantasy adventure comedy-drama film directed by Don Bluth and co-directed by Gary Goldman (his directorial debut) and Dan Kuenster.
-It tells the story of Charlie B. Barkin (voiced by Burt Reynolds), a German Shepherd that is murdered by his former friend, Carface Carruthers (voiced by Vic Tayback, in one of his last roles).
-Charlie withdraws from his place in Heaven to return to Earth where his best friend, Itchy Itchiford (voiced by Dom DeLuise), still lives, in order to take revenge on Carface.
+All Dogs Go to Heaven is a 1989 animated musical fantasy comedy drama film directed by Don Bluth and co-directed by Gary Goldman (his directorial debut) and Dan Kuenster.
+Set in New Orleans in 1939, it tells the story of Charlie B. Barkin (voiced by Burt Reynolds), a German Shepherd mix who is murdered by his former friend, Carface Carruthers (voiced by Vic Tayback).
+Charlie escapes from Heaven to return to Earth where his best friend, Itchy Itchiford (voiced by Dom DeLuise), still lives, in order to take revenge on Carface.
 Instead, he ends up befriending a young orphan girl named Anne-Marie (voiced by Judith Barsi in her final film role).
 In the process, Charlie learns an important lesson about kindness, friendship and love.

-The film is an Irish, British and American venture, produced by Goldcrest Films and Sullivan Bluth Studios Ireland Ltd. On its cinema release, it competed directly with Walt Disney Feature Animation's The Little Mermaid, released on the same day.
+The film is an Irish, British and American venture, produced by Goldcrest Films and Sullivan Bluth Studios Ireland Limited.
+On its cinema release, it competed directly with Walt Disney Feature Animation's The Little Mermaid, released on the same day.
 While it did not repeat the box-office success of Sullivan Bluth's previous features, An American Tail and The Land Before Time, it was successful on home video, becoming one of the biggest-selling VHS releases ever.
-It inspired a theatrical sequel, a television series, and a holiday direct-to-video film.
+It was followed by a theatrical sequel, a television series, and a holiday direct-to-video film.

 Plot

-In 1939 New Orleans, slightly good-natured but generally scheming Charles B. "Charlie" Barkin escapes from the dog pound where he was to be put down with the help of his best friend Itchy Itchiford and returns to their casino riverboat on the bayou, formerly run by Charlie himself and his business partner, Carface Caruthers.
-Refusing to share the profits with Charlie, Carface had been responsible for Charlie getting committed to the pound and persuades Charlie to leave town with half of the casino's earnings.
-Charlie agrees, but is later intoxicated during Mardi Gras and killed by a car pushed downhill by Carface and his assistant, Killer.
-Charlie is sent to Heaven by default despite not having done any good deeds in his life; a whippet angel explains to him that because dogs are inherently good and loyal, all dogs go to Heaven and are entitled to paradise.
-Charlie cheats death by stealing a gold pocket watch representing his life and winding it back.
-As Charlie descends back to Earth, the whippet angel tells him that he can never return to Heaven; when the watch stops again, he will be sent to Hell instead.
-However, as long as the watch continues to run, Charlie will be immortal.
+In 1939 New Orleans, Charlie B. Barkin escapes from the dog pound with the help of his best friend Itchy Itchiford and returns to their casino riverboat on the bayou.
+His business partner, Carface Caruthers is surprised to see Charlie alive and is reluctant to share the profits with him.
+Carface had secretly been responsible for Charlie getting committed to the pound due to greed and decides to get rid of him for good this time by killing him with a car pushed downhill.
+Despite not having done any good lifetime deeds Charlie is automatically sent to Heaven.
+He is then greeted by Annabelle who explains to him that because dogs are inherently good and loyal, all dogs go to Heaven and are entitled to paradise.
+Taking advantage of her kindness, Charlie cheats death by stealing a pocket watch representing his life and winding it back.
+As Charlie descends back to Earth, the whippet angel tells him that he can never return to Heaven.